 MEDLIB-L is an electronic discussion list for medical and health science librarians/information professionals.
 This forum focuses on ideas, questions, announcements, and concerns specific to medical and health sciences librarians.

-The Public-Access Computer Systems Forum (PACS-L) is a mailing list that deals with end-user computer systems in libraries.
-Utilizing PACS-L, subscribers discuss topics such as digital libraries, digital media, electronic books, electronic journals, electronic publishing, Internet information resources, and online catalogs.
+The Public-Access Computer Systems Forum (PACS-L) was a mailing list that dealt with end-user computer systems in libraries.
+The list ceased operation in 2013.
+Subscribers discussed topics such as digital libraries, digital media, electronic books, electronic journals, electronic publishing, Internet information resources, and online catalogs.

 Project Wombat is a discussion list for difficult reference questions, continuing in the tradition of the now-defunct Stumpers list.
 Anyone may join, or submit a question.